An explainable framework for the relationship between dementia and glucose metabolism patterns: Materials and Methods

 where $\overline{\mu} = \frac{1}{N}\sum_{i = 1}^N \mu_i$ is the centroid of all the latent mean vectors $\mu_i$, $||\cdot||_2$ is the euclidean distance, and $N$ is the number of subjects.

-Next, the second phase diagram shows whether the semi-supervised model learns latent representations that are informative about dementia, by varying the hyperparameters $\beta$ and $\alpha$.
+Next, the second phase diagram shows whether the semi-supervised model learns latent representations that are informative about dementia, by varying the hyperparameters $\beta$ and $\alpha_{j=0}$ (in the case of dementia).
 This analysis explores how the interplay between the KL divergence and the similarity regularization terms affects the model's behavior.
 Specifically, we compute the Pearson correlation between the first latent dimension $z_0$ and the cognitive score across different $\beta$ and $\alpha$ values to identify the stable regimes\textemdash where model captures meaningful associations with dementia severity\textemdash and failure regimes \textemdash where the similarity is either negligible or overly dominant, leading the model to converge to a non-informative minimum.
 While we use Pearson correlation in this case, the approach can be generalized to any similarity metric defined in equation \eqref{similarity_reg}.
+To empirically assess this flexibility, we additionally repeated the training procedure using a rank-based Spearman correlation as similarity metric, suggesting that the results are independent of the chosen similarity metric.

 Notice that, while we use the same terminology (stable/failure regimes) for consistency, we emphasize that these regimes reflect different failure modes: either a loss of latent variability due to posterior collapse, or a loss of clinical relevance due to the ineffective or overly strong similarity regularization.
 Importantly, both conditions must be satisfied for the framework to be considered effective.